 For many people who battle with their posture, it is not about having good posture when they sit.
 Nor is it a lack of awareness or desire to change their sitting posture.
 So what’s going on?

-2. Breathing correctly is the key to having good posture.
+2. Breathing correctly is the key to having a good posture.

 The single most common reason people’s shoulders are rolled forward and their chin pokes out is because they are caught in a vicious cycle perpetuated by the way they breathe.